finos/legend-sdlc/docs/re-architecture-worklog.md

   `legend-sdlc-core` drops its project-files test-jar dependency (stale since the Phase 4 TCK-seed move).
 The project-files test-jar remains published (its two remaining classes are its own tests).

+### The decision-2 compatibility check: Studio/omnibus tolerance of FS `getReviews` → 501 (2026-07-14)

+Decision 2 flagged one behavior change requiring verification before the FS refit lands it: FS's two `getReviews` overloads return empty lists today and would 501 under an undeclared `REVIEWS` capability; "consistency wins on the record, but the Phase 5 FS refit must verify Studio/omnibus tolerance before flipping them." legend-studio is not in this workspace; the check was run against `finos/legend-studio` master and the `finos/legend` omnibus sources (2026-07-14).
+Findings, verified verbatim from source:

+1. **The pairing is real.** The omnibus `example-esg-2023`/`example-ghc-2023` variants ship Studio against the FS server (`run-sdlc.file-system.sh` runs `org.finos.legend.sdlc.server.startup.LegendSDLCServerFS` with `config.file-system.yml` and preloaded FS project data;
+   `finos/legend`, `installers/omnibus/**`).
+Consequence for the refit noted
+   below: omnibus also depends on the parallel-server main class the refit deletes — the migration recipe must cover it.
+2. **Studio is NOT tolerant of `getReviews` → 501.** In standard mode the editor's initialization awaits `fetchCurrentWorkspaceReview()` (`WorkspaceReviewState`), which calls
+   `GET /projects/{id}/reviews?state=OPEN&…`; its catch block calls `EditorSDLCState.handleChangeDetectionRefreshIssue(error)`, which raises a **blocking modal alert for any error** (404 gets a "project or workspace no longer exists" flavor; everything else — a 501 included — `setBlockingAlert({message: error.message})`).
+Flipping the list routes to 501 puts a blocking modal on every workspace open of an FS-backed deployment.
+3. **The intolerance is specific to the review-list route.** The other awaited init fetches degrade gracefully: `fetchLatestCommittedReviews` (the second `getReviews` overload's consumer) and `checkIfWorkspaceIsOutdated` notify-and-continue; `fetchProjectVersions` (FS `getVersions` also returns an empty list today, unflagged by decision 2) and `fetchAuthorizedActions` log-and-continue.
+So `VERSIONS` and the rest can go undeclared with 501s per decision 2 without breaking Studio;
+   only review *enumeration* under an absent `REVIEWS` capability cannot 501 until Studio adapts.

+Tolerance is thereby established **in the negative**, so decision 2's default (consistency wins) does not apply — it was expressly conditioned on verified tolerance.
+Options put on the record for the user:

+- **(a) Flip anyway** — rejected by the findings above.
+- **(b) Undeclared-capability enumeration affordance at L6** (recommended):
+  FS declares no `REVIEWS`; discovery stays honest; the server's per-API `ReviewApi` provider, on `UnsupportedCapabilityException`, supplies a no-reviews implementation whose *list* methods return empty lists and whose every other method rethrows — review enumeration degrades to "none", all other review routes 501 per decision 2.
+Applies to any reviews-less backend (in-memory included), is one provider method, and is retained temporarily until Studio consumes `GET /configuration/capabilities`, at which point it is removed and decision 2 applies in full.
+- **(c) FS declares `REVIEWS` with a null implementation** (empty lists, 404 unknown review, 501 mutations) — preserves today's wire behavior but makes the discovery surface lie (Studio's capability-adaptive UI would offer reviews a backend can never create); rejected as poisoning the seam the capability model exists to provide.

+**Decision: pending user ruling** — the refit's review-route behavior is not landed until it is recorded here.

+### Step 3: FS refit, part 1 — the characterized provider defects fixed deliberately

+Phase 3 Step 1's FS quirks 6–9 are fixed in place in `legend-sdlc-server-fs` (the module refit onto the SPI follows as part 2), and the characterization pins updated in the same commit to assert the fixed behavior — the suite's javadoc now marks it as pinning post-fix behavior rather than preserved bugs.

+- **Quirk 6 (standard-context enumeration broken)**:
+  `FileSystemFileAccessContext.getFilesInCanonicalDirectories` now walks the tree of the context's resolved commit, mapping git tree paths (no leading separator) to canonical paths (leading `/`) before matching against the canonical directory list (root short-circuits), and reads blobs from that same tree; `ObjectId.fromString(null)` is gone — a null revision id resolves to the tip of the branch the source specification designates.
+- **The context now honors its revision id** (latent, unpinned defect fixed with quirk 6, same root): `getFile` and `fileExists` previously read the branch tip regardless of the context's revision id; all three accessors now resolve one commit — pinned revision or branch tip — and read its tree.
+  `FileSystemEntityApi.getEntityAccessContext` previously dropped its `revisionId` argument on the floor (passed null to the provider); it now passes it through.
+New pin: `testRevisionPinnedAccessContext`.
+- **Quirks 7 and 9 (platform-dependent enumeration; two code paths)**: fixed by unification — `FileSystemEntityApi`'s git-tree-walk enumeration variant, its private `EntityProjectFile`, and the `java.nio.Path` relativization that produced `\`-separated paths on Windows are deleted; `getEntities` joins `getEntity`/`getEntityPaths` on `core.entity.EntityAccessOperations` over the (now working) standard context.
+The entity api is a pure delegating shell, and the FS enumeration pins are no longer conditional on `File.separatorChar`.
+- **Quirk 8 (stale reference revision loses its 409)**:
+  `FSException.getLegendSDLCServerException` passes a `LegendSDLCException` through unchanged instead of re-wrapping it into a message-concatenated 500 (return type widened to the base `LegendSDLCException`; every call site is a `throw`).
+The modification context's conflict now surfaces as 409 with its original message, pinned exactly.
+- **New defect found by the re-pinned tests, fixed**: `submit()` built its returned revision from the branch `Ref` looked up *before* committing — a stale snapshot, so every write reported its *parent* revision (invisible until the revision-pinned pin above compared trees).
+It now builds the revision from the `RevCommit` that `git.commit().call()` returns.
+- **Deliberately not fixed here** (they belong to part 2, where the TCK certifies them): `getAllRevisions` still throws; the revision access context still ignores its `paths` scoping; `getBaseRevision` is not a true merge base; the workspace api's defects (`deleteWorkspace` unimplemented, `getWorkspaces` swaps the USER/GROUP flavors, `updateWorkspace` unsupported).
+- Verified: FS characterization 9/9 green; full-reactor `mvn install javadoc:javadoc` green.